Scalingo/documentation/_posts/platform/app/2000-01-01-review-apps.md

 ```

 Then you can test the presence of this environment variable in your application
-and setup basic auth in case this environment is defined in the environment of
+and setup Basic Auth in case this environment is defined in the environment of
 the application.

 You can also generate a different password for each review app by using the